sto3014/LRPureRAW/README.md

 With these settings the workflow is as follows:
 1. You
-    1. Select (RAW/DNG) photos from one folder
+    1. You select (RAW/DNG) photos from one folder
 2. You
-    1. Select ```File / Export with preset… / PureRAW Original```
+    1. You select ```File / Export with preset… / PureRAW Original```
 3. BeforeExport-Cleanup Script
-    1. Deletes all files in your export location.
+    1. The script deletes all files in your export location.
 E.g. _\<Picture folder>/LR2PureRAW_
 4. Lightroom
-    1. exports the selected photos into the export location.
+    1. Lightroom exports the selected photos into the export location.
 E.g. _\<Picture folder>/LR2PureRAW_
 5. AfterExport-CreateLink Script
-    1. Creates a symbolic link DxO in the export location which points to the original folder.
+    1. The script creates a symbolic link DxO in the export location which points to the original folder.
     E.g. _\<Picture folder>/LR2PureRAW/DxO_ <---> _\<Picture folder>/Lightroom/Photos/2022/2022-01/2022-01-06-Wedding_
 6. Lightroom
-    1. Starts or activates _DxO PureRAW_
+    1. Lightroom starts/activates _DxO PureRAW_
 7. You
-    1. Process your photos by choosing the DxO folder as your target folder.
+    1. You process your photos by choosing the DxO folder as your target folder.
     See figure _DxO PureRAW Process start_
 8. DxO PureRAW
-    1. Processes the photos and store these into _\<Picture folder>/LR2PureRAW/DxO_ respectively _\<Picture folder>/Lightroom/Photos/2022/2022-01/2022-01-06-Wedding_
+    1. DxO PureRAW processes the photos and store these into _\<Picture folder>/LR2PureRAW/DxO_ respectively _\<Picture folder>/Lightroom/Photos/2022/2022-01/2022-01-06-Wedding_
 9. You
-    1. After DxO has processed you photos, do _NOT_ use _DxO PureRAW_ for exporting.
+    1. After DxO has processed your photos, you may _NOT_ use _DxO PureRAW_ for exporting.
        See figure _DxO PureRAW Process done_.
-    2. Go back to Lightroom and synchronize your folder, i.e., _\<Picture folder>/Lightroom/Photos/2022/2022-01/2022-01-06-Wedding_ in our example.
+    2. Instead you go back to Lightroom and synchronize your folder, i.e., _\<Picture folder>/Lightroom/Photos/2022/2022-01/2022-01-06-Wedding_ in our example.
        See figure _Lightroom import via synchronize folder_.